Advertiser Disclosure

 Image Credit: Pritam Pebam via Unsplash

-Tropic of Cancer Beach, also known as Pelican Beach, is a pristine and practically untouched stretch of coastline.
-The water here is known for its turquoise hue that looks like it belongs in a painting, especially when paired with its powdery-white sand.
+Tropic of Cancer Beach, also known as Pelican Beach, is a pristine stretch of coastline.
+The water here is known for a turquoise hue that looks like it belongs in a painting, especially when paired with its powdery-white sand.

-Most of the beach has flat and even terrain, but a few areas are hilly with sand dunes you can climb for a slightly more elevated look at the horizon.
-There’s also a small snack bar nearby that’s open during the day if you need any refreshments.
+Most of the beach has flat and even terrain, but a few areas are hilly, with sand dunes you can climb for a slightly more elevated look at the horizon.
+There’s also a small snack bar nearby that’s open during the day.

 The 8 Best Beaches in the Greater Antilles